 Significant hemoptysis is usually treated with bronchial artery embolization, but surgical resection may be considered if embolization is ineffective and pulmonary function is adequate.

-Five-year survival rates as high as 65 to 75% have been reported when a heart-lung or double lung transplantation is done.
-Pulmonary function usually improves within 6 mo, and improvement may be sustained for at least 5 yr.
+Five-year survival rates as high as 65 to 75% have been reported when a heart-lung or double lung transplantation is done, and outcomes are similar regardless of whether bronchiectasis was due to CF or another cause.
+Pulmonary function usually improves within 6 months, and improvement may be sustained for at least 5 years.

 Diagnosis is with imaging, usually CT; cultures should be done to identify colonizing organism(s).

-Prevent exacerbations using appropriate immunizations, airway clearance measures, and sometimes macrolide antibiotics
+Prevent exacerbations using appropriate immunizations, airway clearance measures, and sometimes macrolide antibiotics.

-terbutalineNo US brand name|
+|No US brand name|